aws/sagemaker-hyperpod-cli/README.md

 * `job-name` (string) - Required.
 The name of the job.
 * `namespace` (string) - Optional.
 The namespace to describe the job in.
 If not provided, the CLI will try to describe the job in the namespace set by the customer while connecting to the cluster.
 If provided, and the customer has access to the namespace, the CLI will describe the job from the specified namespace.
 * `verbose` (flag) - Optional.
-If set, the CLI will enable verbose mode and print out more detailed output with additional fields.
+If set to `True`, the command enables verbose mode and prints out more detailed output with additional fields.

 ### Listing Jobs